pinskylab/pinskylab_methods/cookbook.md

       - [Install new version of R in your local directory on Amphiprion using miniconda](#install-new-version-of-r-in-your-local-directory-on-amphiprion-using-miniconda)
+      - [Convert a table from long format to wide format or vice versa](#convert-a-table-from-long-format-to-wide-format-or-vice-versa)
       - [Working with strings](#working-with-strings)
   - [R Spatial](#r-spatial)
       - [How to calculate the distance between two sets of